Altitude sickness helicopter rescue at Everest Base Camp, Nepal

 2. Hydration

 Avoid alcohol above 3,000m, especially in the first few days at a new altitude.
 It dehydrates, impairs sleep quality, and masks early AMS symptoms.
-One beer at Namche won’t end your trek, but regular drinking at altitude is a genuine risk factor.

 3. Pace yourself on the trail